ryancswallace/gojobman/README.md

 [![Docs site](https://img.shields.io/badge/docs-GitHub_Pages-blue)](https://ryancswallace.github.io/jobman/)
 [![GoDoc](https://godoc.org/gotest.tools?status.svg)](https://pkg.go.dev/github.com/ryancswallace/jobman)

+# Documentation
+**Visit the [jobman documentation site](https://ryancswallace.github.io/jobman/) for complete information on using jobman.**

+For package implementation details, see the [jobman page](https://pkg.go.dev/github.com/ryancswallace/jobman) in the Golang reference.

 # Example
 The example below uses jobman to run a Python script `train.py` in the background and immune to hangups (e.g., a SIGHUP from an SHH timeout).